Starburst Galaxy

 Every live table is associated with an errors table that serves as the dead letter table.
 When Galaxy is unable to parse a message according to the schema or if Galaxy cannot read the message due to its large size, a new row is added for that message.

 You can query the errors table the same way you query a live table.
 The table is hidden and does not show up when running SHOW TABLES.
 The table name follows the convention: "table_name__raw$errors".
-You must enclose the name in quotations or the query engine fails to parse the table name.
+You must enclose the name in quotes or the query engine fails to parse the table name.

 Decommission a live table #